Proj221/DemoVer2_Huawei/README.md

 + change the position of the slot and the show box

 ## Ep30_If we change cardDisp from "World" to "Screen", then the UI would become following along with the camera (always)

+## Ep31_Add 4 trigger boxes and a new level
++ 4 trigger boxes would trigger math class, chinese class, english class and common class seperately
++ one new level would be reused for 4 classrooms
++ the design target is changed to demoVer2 PRD now!